by Andrei Kureichik

 September 26–29, 2020

 In solidarity with the people and theater community of Belarus, the Wilma Theater is presenting a free performance of Belarus writer Andrei Kureichik’s sensational and timely new play, Insulted.
 Belarus(sia).
 The free performance was presented live on this web page on Saturday, Sept.
-26 at 8 pm and the recording will available below until the end of the day on Tuesday, Sept.
+26 at 8 pm and the recording was available until Tuesday, Sept.
 29.

 Insulted.
 Belarus(sia) tells the story of the first month of the ongoing Belarusian revolution, where the people are protesting after President Alexander Lukashenko – known as Europe’s last dictator – claimed victory in a contested election.
 Polls showed Lukashenko badly trailing his opponent.
 The unprecedented national protests have continued despite mass arrests, police brutality, and the torture of protestors.

 Insulted.
 Belarus(sia) features characters inspired by the real life political leaders and protestors, with some dialogue taken verbatim from the public record.

 OLDSTER, President Lukashenko.
 Some of OLDSTER’s lines are verbatim.

 YOUTH, Lukashenko’s teenaged son Kolya, who is being groomed for the presidency, but would prefer to play internet games.

 NOVICE is Svetlana Tikhanovskaya, the housewife who, by all accounts, defeated Lukashenko in a landslide on Aug.
 9, 2020.
 Quite a few (not all) of her lines are verbatim.

 CHEERFUL, a high-spirited, loving young woman who believes in asking the Universe to send her good vibes, and whose sister is to marry the storm trooper.